ppy/osu-wiki/wiki/Tournaments/SVSE/2/en.md

   - Winners of each match will define the Grand Champion of SVSE2.
 4. Teams needs to win 2 sets to win a match, to win a set they need to win 3 maps (best of 5).
 5. Teams will select an "A player" and a "B player", the A player of each team will face each other, similar to the B player on a 1 versus 1 set.
 These will be the first and second set of the match.
-  - These A and B players cant be swapped for the entire stage.
+  - These A and B players can't be swapped for the entire stage.
 6. If both teams tie on set points by the end of the second set, a third set will be played, this time a 2 versus 2.
 7. Each team must use `!roll` command at the start of every set in `#multiplayer`.
    - The winner of the `!roll` starts picking first.